Skindergade 21: History

-Earlier buildings
+Site history, 15781834

 The site was formerly part of two separate properties.
 The eastern of these properties was listed in Copenhagen's first cadastre of 1689 as No. 80 in Frimand's Quarter and was owned by klein smith Jens Pedersen at that time.
 It was listed in the new cadastre of 1756 as No. 68 and belonged to Johan Weltsin.
 It was listed in the new cadastre of 1806 as No. 39 and was owned by B. Johansen at the time.

 The western property was listed as No. 78 in 1689 and was the site of the Brewers' Guild House.
 It was known as No. 66 from 1756 and listed as No. 94 in the new cadastre of 1806.
 This property was divided into No. 94A and No. 94B in 1815.

 No. 39 was divided into No. 39A and No. 39 B in 1825.
 No. 30 B was immediately merged with No. 94, No. 96 and No. 40 to form what is now Kehergade 1/Skindergade 10.
 No. 39A was immediately merged with No. 04B to form No. 39 and 94B (from 1953 simply referred to as No. 39).

-Current building
+C. D. Petersen and the new building

-The current building on the site was constructed in 1833–1834 for C. D. Petersen.
+The present building on the site was constructed in 1833–1834 for C. D. Petersen.

+18401900

 At the time of the 1840 census, the building was home to a total of 34 people.
 Lorenz Paulsen, a bookseller, resided on the third floor with his wife Marie née Friis, their five children, one lodger and two maids.
 Henrik Jydhmann, a lawyer (procurator ved Landsretten), resided on the second floor with his wife Hanne Hansen, their two children (aged six and seven), the wife's niece Dorthea Skibsted and a maid.
 Maria Goldevin, a pensioner, resided on the first floor with her daughter Maria and son-in-law Johan Hanstan, their two sons (aged 17 and 18) and a maid.
 Christian Raven, cantor at Holmen Church, resided on the ground floor with his wife Claudia Theisen, their three children (aged four to seven), his mother Marie Raven and a maid.
 Rasmus Hansen and his wife Dorthea née Larsen resided in the basement with their two children (aged three and five) and a maid.